 The playgroup organisers weren't able to find a male Santa and not to be outdone they improvised with a female volunteer.
 I'm not certain, but I have a suspicion that the lady who offered to be Santa is gay.
 Mischievous me (not the kids this time) asked "Santa" for a Christmas kiss, even afterwards when she was back in normal clothing.
 Mistletoe poised in expectation, I pursued her relentlessly.
 "How about that kiss then?
 She fell about laughing and one of the other mums, discovering my little game told me to remember there were children present.

-Having disgraced ourselves at three parties we decided to remain at home for the rest of the holidays and I realised we probably wouldn't get any invitations the following year.
+Having disgraced ourselves at three parties in a row, we decided to remain at home for the rest of the holidays and I realised we probably wouldn't get any invitations the following year.
 Perhaps we'll all go abroad anyway; at least the kids could get away with being outrageous amongst complete strangers and get some good weather into the bargain.

 Over the holiday period, I grew increasingly annoyed with my local council who didn't cater adequately for the rubbish disposal of larger families like us.
 (They charge 6.3 pence to empty our wheelie bin each week) but over Christmas, just when we needed it most, they didn't see fit to empty them for an entire fortnight.
-And to add insult to injury we were issued with a flimsy, black bin-liner which fell apart as soon as I placed something in it.
+And to add insult to injury we were issued with a flimsy, black bin-liner which fell apart as soon as I placed a solitary item inside it.
 With six people in our household, the bin was full to overflowing long before New Year.
 I had to do night-time raids depositing rubbish in neighbours' bins (an illegal procedure I later discovered) and on finding them full too, I tried the big green bin at the village hall, only to be caught red-handed by the guide leader.

 She doesn't like me, I know it and I'm sure she thinks I'm an ever-so-slightly-deranged, alcoholic.
 It all stems from the time when she saw me sweeping the pavement outside the local biscuit factory with a dustpan and brush.
 "I broke a bottle earlier on the way to the bottle bank," I explained, in case she thought I'd developed a phobia about litter, "So I've come back to clear it up."